WayScience/NF1_3D_organoid_profiling_pipeline/README.md

    - We standardize the directory hierarchy across patients.
    - We rename files to a consistent naming scheme (to account for cross-batch inconsistencies).
 3. **Creating z-stacks**
-   - We combine 2D image slices into 3D z-stacks, built to accommodate different microscope formats (CQ1, Echo)
+   - We combine 2D image slices into 3D z-stacks, built to accommodate different microscope formats (e.g., CQ1, Echo)
    - This process maintain metadata and propagates channel information.
    - We track z-spacing between images (typically 1μm) as well as z-stack depth (between 50-100 slices [~50-100μm total])
 4. **Detecting image corruption**